What is customer service?

 - Customer support can help attract new customers

-While a sterling reputation could lead to a customer loss, it is true that a good reputation for customer support will actually attract new business.
-In this way, you can not only attract new customers and make more money just from word by word of mouth ads by making sure your support services are in top shape.
+While a sterling reputation could lead to customer loss, it is true that a good reputation for customer support will actually attract new business.
+This way, you not only attract new customers and make more money just from word of mouth, but you also ensure that your support services are in top shape.
 It's a chain reaction.
 If you have a positive customer service team, they'll be functioning harder to meet and satisfy your customers' needs.

 - Happy customers spend more

 Customers are willing to pay more to enterprises that provide better customer service.
 After a positive customer service experience, 50% of customers increase their purchases with a brand.
 If the customer builds an emotional experience during a purchase with your company, it will directly impact how much money they are willing to spend.
 In fact, 70% of buying experiences are based on how he or she feels she is being treated.
 Therefore, you can make the clients feel comfortable and valued by focusing on the quality that their support team provides, which directly affects sales.